 I am a Research Associate at the Section of Biomedical Image Analysis, UPenn, working with Prof. Christos Davatzikos.
 My research is in the area of medical image analysis and machine learning, with applications to brain development and aging.
-I focus on developing novel computational methods to infer common patterns in large heterogeneous data sets, towards improving patient-specific diagnosis and advancing our understanding of brain structure and function.
+I focus on developing novel computational methods to infer common patterns in large heterogeneous data sets, towards improving patient-specific diagnosis and advancing our understanding of brain structure and function in health and disease.

 Before joining UPenn, I did my PhD in the Center of Visual Computing at Ecole Centrale Paris, under the supervision of Prof. Nikos Paragios.
 There, I worked on developing novel methods based on discrete optimization and probabilistic graphical models to tackle deformable image registration.